sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

 **NOTE** : If you are continuing with the same project from the previous tutorial, skip steps 1 and 2.
 Otherwise, create a new project using the already deployed orchestration URL to access the Harmonized API.

-For detailed installation and usage of the **SAP Cloud SDK for AI (JavaScript)**, visit the official [GitHub repository](https://github.com/SAP/ai-sdk-js/tree/main?tab=readme-ov-file#sap-ai-sdkorchestration).
-This page provides comprehensive steps to set up, integrate and test the SDK effectively in your projects.
+For detailed installation, please refer to the official documentation of [`@sap-ai-sdk/orchestration`](https://github.com/SAP/ai-sdk-js/tree/main/packages/orchestration) package.

 - The [cv.txt](img/cv.txt) file, containing the resume content, must be added to the working directory.
 Use the following code to load the file content: